Linux Operating systems provide the ability to track system calls with

-Up to now we have print the trace result to the terminal.
-Our example process was simple to run and created smaller output.
+Up to now, we have print the trace result to the terminal.
+Our example process was simple to run and created smaller outputs.
 But what will happen if we want to run a long and complex process?
 Or we want to analyze the trace output later.
-In this situations we can save the trace output to a file.
-In this example we have saved the trace output to the file named
+In these situations we can save the trace output to a file.
+In this example, we have saved the trace output to the file named

 ls-trace.txt by using